Here is an Internet conversation

 So a general question to all.
 I continually hear that public school is bad, Waldorf is good.
 There is never any real explanation of this statement that one could debate.

 What is their rationale behind this ?
 I don't even mind hearing good answers to the above.
 Any answer would be useful.

-There are certainly bad public schools, but there are also many very good ones.
+There are certainly bad public schools, but there are also many good ones.
 You really need to examine this on a case-by-case basis.
-If there is a good public school available to you, I would certainly consider it very seriously.
+If there is a good public school available to you, I would certainly consider it seriously.